ryanlukejohns/ofxShivaVG/readme.md

 #include "ofxShivaVGRenderer.h"
 ```

-Then switch to the ofxShivaRenderer in your setup method
+Then switch to the ofxShivaVGRenderer in your `ofApp::setup` method of `ofApp.cpp`:

 ```cpp
 void ofApp::setup()